L483/community-standards-template/.github/ISSUE_TEMPLATE/feature-drop.md

 <!--
 add a bullet point list of other related issues in case there are any the list has to contain at least either:
-    the original issue that introduced the feature that should be changed OR
+    the original issue that introduced the feature that should be dropped OR
     the most recent resolved feature change request that changed that specific feature -->